elektro-slobbo/ATmega8_SlotcarLapcounter/SlotcarLapcounter/README.md

-Hi,
+# SlotcarLapCounter
+ATmega8 based lap counter for Carrera slotcars (and maybe others)

-for the Slotcar lap counter I got the UHF-PLL-Modulator bundle for www.pollin.de.
+For the slotcar lap counter I got the UHF-PLL-Modulator bundle from www.pollin.de.
 (https://www.pollin.de/p/uhf-pll-modulator-bausatz-bundle-810263)

 It cost 10 euronen and has power supply and LCD already include.